 - Custom Metrics & Dimensions

-That’s why the GTM tracking implementation journey should always start with your GA Settings Variable, which will be a part of any tag you create and will set the tone for what Google Analytics will register.
+That’s why the GTM tracking implementation journey should always start with your GA Settings Variable.
+This will be a part of any tag you create and set the tone for what Google Analytics will track.

-Some examples of general settings that you might need to attach to every hit:
+Here are some examples of general settings you might need to attach to every hit:

 - settings for cross-domain tracking

 - IP anonymization

 - advertising features enabled etc.

 Top of mind questions when I see events within an analytics account are: